The best aluminium bikes are:

 Read the review: Specialized Allez E5 Elite

-Boardman Road Sport is a triple butted X7 alloy frame completed with a lightweight carbon fork and alloy steerer – typical at this price point.
+Boardman SLR 8.9 alloy is a 6061 alloy frame completed with a lightweight carbon fork and steerer.
 What is nice about this frame, however, is the smooth welds at the seatstay and head tube joins, which really helps make the entry-level bike look like a mid-level machine.
 It even has partial internal cable routing to help clean up the frame.

 The ride of an aluminium frame